 \section{Introduction}

 Finitely generated groups provide interesting examples of metric spaces to study by geometers.
-In particular, the first explicit construction of expanders, due to Margulis, is done by taking a family of finite quotients of a group with relative property (T).
-This approach was formalised by J. Roe \cite{Roe}, who called such a family of finite quotients \emph{a box space}.
+In particular, the first explicit construction of expanders, due to Margulis, consisted in taking a family of finite quotients of a group with relative property (T).
+Since then, such families have attracted a great deal of attention and are now known under the name of \emph{box spaces} \cite{Roe}.

 One of the main ideas of geometric group theory is to study groups via their actions.
-For a group action on a compact space, Roe introduced another construction called \emph{a warped cone} \cite{Roe-cones}.
-In fact, the latter construction generalises the former \cite{completions}.
+For a group action on a compact space, J.\ Roe introduced a construction called \emph{a warped cone} \cite{Roe-cones}.
+In fact, the warped cone construction generalises the box space construction \cite{completions}.

 For box spaces, one can use the ambient group to prove some properties of the box space and vice versa.
 In particular, amenability of the group is equivalent to property A of its box space \cite{Roe} and the Haagerup property of the group is equivalent to admitting a fibred coarse embedding into a Hilbert space by the box space \cites{Roe, CWY, CWW}.
 Furthermore, every quasi-isometry of box spaces lifts to a quasi-isometry of groups \cite{KV}.